logfellow/logstash-logback-encoder/README.md

 ```

-## Fields
+## LoggingEvent Fields

-The fields included in the logstash event are described in the sections below.
+The fields included in the JSON output by default for LoggingEvents written by the `LogstashEncoder`, `LogstashLayout`, and the logstash appenders are as follows...

 ### Standard Fields

-These fields will appear in every log event unless otherwise noted.
+These fields will appear in every LoggingEvent unless otherwise noted.
 The field names listed here are the default field names.
 The field names can be customized (see below).